leifos-gmbh/ILIAS/Services/AdvancedMetaData/ROADMAP.md

 managing and displaying metadata values of objects (see e.g.
 `ilAdvancedMDRecordGUI`).

+Apart from that, the repository should also facilitate searching for objects that carry specific metadata values for specific fields.

 Auxiliary data like translations, record scopes, record selection of objects, etc. should not be understood as their own entities, but rather as properties of the main entities, and should be treated as such.